-- The number of iteration steps is (almost) independent of the size of the discretization. - The Newton-like method converges quadratically after the elastoplastic zones are identified sufficiently.
+- Number of Newton-Raphson steps is (almost) independent of the size of the discretization. - Newton-Raphson method converges quadratically after the elastoplastic zones are identified sufficiently precisely.
 This remark has also been made independently in the convergence analysis of [Bla97].

 The last example of the plate with a hole serves as a benchmark problem in perfect plasticity, where theoretical conclusions mentioned above do not need to hold anymore.
-The Newton-like method oscillates for finer meshes and additional damping or nested iterations techniques are necessary in order obtain convergence.
+The Newton method oscilates for finer meshes and additional damping or nested iterations techniques are necessary in order obtain convergence.

 The paper is organized as follows.
-Section 2 recalls the mathematical modeling of elastoplasticity and also addresses the Moreau-Yoshida Theorem.
-Finite elements discretization and the implementation of the Newton-like method are discussed in Section 3.
-Numerical examples in Section 4 illustrate the behavior of the Newton-like method.
+Section 2 recalls the mathematical modelling of elastoplasticity and also adresses the Moreau-Yoshida Theorem.
+Finite elements discretization and the implementation of Newton-Raphson method are discussed in Section 3.
+Numerical examples in Section 4 illustrate the behavior of the Newton-Raphson method.

-2 Mathematical Modeling
+2 Mathematical Modelling